RajwardhanShinde/Facial-Expression-Recognition/README.md

 # Facial Expression Recognition

-It is based on competition organised by kaggle in 2013:- https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/leaderboard
+It is based on competition organised by kaggle in 2013:-<br>
+https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/leaderboard

-Top accuracies in that competitions were :- 71%
+Top accuracies in that competitions were :- 71%<br>
-                                            69%
-                                            68%
+                                            69%<br>
+                                            68%<br>

-Here we have got :-
+Here we have got 65% accuracy:- <br>

 ```
 Loss: 0.9379754525168954
 Accuracy: 0.6540819169851225
 ```

-Architecture that we have used is :-
+Architecture that we have used is :-<br>

 ```
 _________________________________________________________________